Life, and recovery, are multi-leveled dynamics. There

 compulsive behavior as a way of stuffing the fear.

-to fear, and the shame, that the disease empowers and then "helps" us avoid
+reacting to fear, and the shame, that the disease empowers and then "helps"

-by causing us to focus on something outside of ourselves as the cause and/or
+us avoid by causing us to focus on something outside of ourselves as the

-the cure for the core place within us where we feel empty - where we feel
+cause and/or the cure for the core place within us where we feel empty -

-unresolved grief that we are carrying.
-We learned to be afraid of
+and unresolved grief that we are carrying.
+We learned to be afraid

-our own anger and pain and fear.
-We feel afraid of our fear of our
+of our own anger and pain and fear.
+We feel afraid of our fear of

-own emotions.
-It is this fear once (or twice) removed that is paralyzing.
+our own emotions.
+It is this fear once (or twice) removed that is

-That is, the fear of our own fear is our greatest block to healing.
+paralyzing.
+That is, the fear of our own fear is our greatest block

-We are afraid of our own pain and anger - and then we are afraid
+to healing.
+We are afraid of our own pain and anger - and then

 In order to start finding some balance in recovery, it is important